pochemuto/sublime-open-web/README.md

 3. paste url into textbox
 4. press Enter

-remote page loaded and its source opened at new tab
+remote page loads and its source opens at new tab